How to Feel Less Triggered by the Things That Used to Set You Off

 That is the kind of change this post is about.

 In this article, we will look at why triggers can feel so powerful, why understanding them intellectually is not always enough, and how Clinical EFT can help you work with the emotional charge underneath the reaction.
-We will focus on three gentle steps: identifying the specific moment that carries the charge, understanding what your system learned that moment means, and processing the charge so the trigger can begin to feel softer.
+We will focus on three gentle steps: identifying the specific moment that carries the charge, understanding what that moment has come to mean, and processing the charge so the trigger can begin to feel softer.

 Let’s look at this gently and clearly.